-IMAGINE YOU’RE SINGLE, you claim the standard deduction and you have income of $52,000 in 2018.
+IMAGINE YOU’RE single, you claim the standard deduction and you have income of $52,000 in 2019.
 You would be in the 22% federal income tax bracket, but that isn’t how much of your income you lose to taxes.

 Your marginal tax rate is crucial for figuring out whether you should buy taxable or tax-free bonds, how much all that mortgage interest is costing you, and whether it makes sense to convert your traditional IRA to a Roth IRA.
-In 2018, most taxpayers will pay federal taxes at a 12% marginal rate or lower.
 But your marginal rate isn’t a good indicator of what your total bill will be for the year.
 For that, you’d want to know your average rate.

 Previous: Payroll Taxes